 Complete half a day shadowing a trained CST or QA lead.

 Screening Management and Reporting Tool (SMaRT) and data session with co-ordinator.

 CST: assess the level 3 health screener diploma

-To provide the level 3 diploma for health screeners all local AAA programmes should have at least one CST working towards or has completed the level 3 Certificate in assessing vocational achievement.
+To provide the level 3 diploma all local AAA screening services should have at least one individual working towards or who has completed a level 3 qualification in assessing vocational achievement.